li-xin-yi/security-summer-labs/lab6/readme.md

 `````

 ## FlowDroid: Static Analysis

 FlowDroid [^1] is a context-, flow-, field-, object-sensitive and lifecycle-aware static taint analysis tool for Android applications.
 It is based on [Soot](http://www.sable.mcgill.ca/soot/) and [Heros](http://sable.github.io/heros/).
 A very precise call-graph is used to ensure flow- and context-sensitivity.
-For the purpose of malware detection, FlowDroid statically computes **data-flows** in Android apps and Java programs, which is intented to find out data leaks.
+For the purpose of malware detection, FlowDroid statically computes **data-flows** in Android apps and Java programs, which is utilized to find out data leaks.

 [^1]: Arzt, Steven, et al. "[Flowdroid: Precise context, flow, field, object-sensitive and lifecycle-aware taint analysis for android apps.](https://www.bodden.de/pubs/far+14flowdroid.pdf)" *Acm Sigplan Notices* 49.6 (2014): 259-269.

-For example, [`Claco.A.apk`](https://github.com/ashishb/android-malware/tree/master/BreakBottleneck/SamplesOfHIP2014TalkBreakBottleneck/Claco.A) [^2] is an Android malicious app that steals text messages, contacts and all SD Card files, and it can also automatically execute downloaded `svchosts.exe` when the phone is connected to the PC in the USB drive emulation mode. `svchosts.exe` can record sound around the infected PC and upload to remote servers.
+For example, [`Claco.A.apk`](https://github.com/ashishb/android-malware/tree/master/BreakBottleneck/SamplesOfHIP2014TalkBreakBottleneck/Claco.A) [^2] is an Android malicious app that steals text messages, contacts and all SD Card files, and it can also automatically execute downloaded `svchosts.exe` when the phone is connected to the PC in the USB drive emulation mode. `svchosts.exe` can record sounds around the infected PC and upload them to remote servers.

 [^2]: See this slides: https://github.com/ashishb/android-malware/raw/master/BreakBottleneck/Break%20Bottleneck.pdf